 Medical and health services administrators oversee healthcare facilities or departments within facilities and are responsible for directing and coordinating health services.
-Medical and health services administrators may work in a variety of settings including hospitals, skilled nursing facilities, and doctors' offices.
-As of May 2013, the average annual wage for a medical and health services administrator in the state of Florida was $106,290.
+Medical and health services administrators may work in a variety of settings including hospitals, skilled nursing facilities, and doctors’ offices.
+The average annual wage for a medical and health services administrator in the state of Florida is $110,130.

-According to the Bureau of Labor Statistics, the job outlook for medical and health services administrators is outstanding.
-Between 2012 and 2022, approximately 73,300 new jobs in this field are expected to be created, a job growth of 23 percent or “much faster than average.”
-This increase in jobs may be attributed to an aging population that requires more healthcare services.
+The job outlook for medical and health services administrators is noteworthy in Florida.
+This can be attributed in part to an aging population that requires more healthcare services.
 Becoming a medical and health services administrator requires a degree in health administration.

 You can learn about each Florida Master’s in Healthcare Admin degree by contacting the schools on our site.
 Requesting and comparing program information is essential to making an intelligent choice.